pibblokto/restlink/README.md

 Since recreation is handled via pod deletion and further recreation of a pod by its owner (e.g. Deployment), certain pods won't be deleted.
 Specifically those that have the following ownerRefs:

-- StatefulSets (since stateful application may be a bit too complex for by simple by-label deletion)
+- StatefulSets (since stateful application may be a bit too complex for simple by-label deletion)
 - Jobs (since job already handles lifecycle of a pod and external dependency may cause unexpected behaviour)
 - Standalone pods with no onwerRef (since there is simply no one who can recreate standalone pod.
 However, in the future container-level restarts will be added)